near/docs/docs/develop/contracts/debug-locally.md

 sidebar_label: Debug Locally
 ---

-After contracts are deployed on `testnet` or `mainnet` you might still experience corner case of:
+After contracts are deployed on `testnet` or `mainnet` you might still experience one of the following corner cases:

 - Contract execution logic does not happen expectedly.
 - Storage usage is higher than expected.